nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The method `ListLeaveCommand#execute()` returns a `CommandResult` object, which stores information about the completion of the command.

-The diagram below details how the operation of adding an appointment works.
+The diagram below details how the operation of listing employees on leave on the specified date works.

 ![List Leave Sequence Diagram](images/uml-diagrams/ListLeaveSequenceDiagram.png)